rathaumons/pyppbox/README.md

 ## 🐍📦 pyppbox = Python  + People + Toolbox

-* Yes, pyppbox is an open-source Python toolbox which is originally made for PoseTReID framework.
+* Yes, pyppbox is an open-source Python toolbox which was originally made for the PoseTReID framework.
 * This toolbox features 3 main modules: People Detection module, People Tracking module, and People Re-identifying module.
-These modules support a bunch of well-known people detectors, trackers, and re-identificators which can be used separately or put together with only a few linee of codes.
+These modules support a bunch of well-known people detectors, trackers, and re-identificators which can be used separately or put together with only a few lines of code.
 * **pyppbox** also supports real-time online and offline evaluation on [PoseTReID datasets](https://github.com/rathaumons/PoseTReID_DATASET).
 * The initial version of pyppbox is also intergrated with GUI for easy demo and config.